ML-TASA/PID-SSL/README.md

 ### Example Datasets:

 * **CIFAR-10**: Downloadable via `torchvision`, or place it in the `CIFAR10` directory.
 * **Image-100**: A custom dataset with the usual folder structure (one folder per class).
-Ensure it¡¯s structured correctly within the `Image-100` directory.
+Ensure itÂ¡Â¯s structured correctly within the `Image-100` directory.
 * **ImageNet**: Available for download from [ImageNet's official site](http://www.image-net.org/download-images).
 Ensure it's placed under the `ImageNet` folder.